golang/proposal/design/draft-fuzzing.md

 or
 <code>[UnmarshalText](https://pkg.go.dev/encoding?tab=doc#TextUnmarshaler)</code>
 if implemented on the type.
-If building a struct, it can also build exported fields recursively as needed.
+In the future, it may support fuzzing struct types which don't implement these marshalers by building it through its exported fields.

 #### Generated corpus

-A generated corpus will be managed by the fuzzing engine and will live outside the module.
+A generated corpus will be managed by the fuzzing engine and will live outside the module in a subdirectory of $GOCACHE.
-New items can be added to this corpus in several ways, e.g. as part of the seed corpus, or by the fuzzing engine (e.g. because of new code coverage).
+This generated corpus will grow as the fuzzing engine discovers new coverage.

 The details of how the corpus is built and processed should be unimportant to users.
 This should be a technical detail that developers don’t need to understand in order to seed a corpus or write a fuzz target.
-Any existing files that a developer wants to include in the fuzz test should be added to the seed corpus directory, `testdata/<target_name>`.
+Any existing files that a developer wants to include in the fuzz test may be added to the seed corpus.

-#### Minification + Pruning

-Corpus entries will be minified to the smallest input that causes the failure where possible, and pruned wherever possible to remove corpus entries that don’t add additional coverage.
-If a developer manually adds input files to the corpus directory, the fuzzing engine may change the file names in order to help with this.

 ### Crashers

-A **crasher** is a panic or failure in `f.Fuzz(...)`, or a race condition.
+A **crasher** is a panic or failure in `f.Fuzz(...)`, or a race condition, which was found while fuzzing.
 By default, the fuzz target will stop after the first crasher is found, and a crash report will be provided.
 Crash reports will include the inputs that caused the crash and the resulting error message or stack trace.
-The crasher inputs will be written to the package's testdata/ directory as a seed corpus entry.
+The crasher inputs will be written to the package's testdata/corpus directory as after being minified where possible.

-Since this crasher is added to testdata/, which will then be run by default as part of the seed corpus for the fuzz target, this can act as a test for the new failure.
+Since this crasher is added to testdata/corpus, which will then be run by default as part of the seed corpus for the fuzz target, this can act as a test for the new failure.
 A user experience may look something like this:

 1. A user runs `go test -fuzz=FuzzFoo`, and a crasher is found while fuzzing.
-1. The arguments that caused the crash are added to a testdata directory within the package automatically.
+1. The arguments that caused the crash are added to the testdata/corpus directory of that package.
-1. A subsequent run of `go test` (even without `-fuzz=FuzzFoo`) will then hit this newly discovering failing condition, and continue to fail until the bug is fixed.
+1. A subsequent run of `go test` (without needing `-fuzz=FuzzFoo`) will then reproduce this crash, and continue to fail until the bug is fixed.
+    A user could also run `go test -run=FuzzFoo/<filename>` to only run a specific file in the testdata/corpus directory when debugging.

 ### Go command

-Fuzz testing will only be supported in module mode, and if run in GOPATH mode the fuzz targets will be ignored.
+Fuzz testing will only be supported in module mode, and if run in GOPATH mode, the fuzz targets will be ignored.

 Fuzz targets will be in *_test.go files, and can be in the same file as Test and